jeffliulab/SmartGlove/README.md

 This project aims to design a smart glove that can ultimately recognize sign language and provide real-time translation.

-This is a project in collaboration with Qina Li, a UX Designer and Researcher.

 This is a project in collaboration with [Qian Li](https://www.qianliportfolio.com/project2), a UX Designer and Researcher.